 - Hazmat class.
 The U.S. Department of Transportation (DOT) categorizes hazmat products in nine classes:

 - Quantity of handling units.
-Carriers use this field to determine if the maximum limited quantity for the hazmat product is met or exceeded.
+Carriers use this field to determine if the maximum limited quantity for the product is met or exceeded.
 ADR Book will show you the minimum and maximum limited quantity.
-Shipping hazmat products that exceed the maximum limited quantity amount is not allowed for safety precautions.
-You'll need to break up your shipments to stay below the product's maximum limited quantity.
-If you're shipping less than the minimum amount, you don't need to identify it as a hazmat shipment (which can save you money).
+Shipping products that exceed this amount is not allowed for safety precautions.
+You’ll need to break up your shipments to stay below the product’s maximum limited quantity.
+If you’re shipping less than the minimum amount, you don’t need to identify it as a hazmat shipment (which can save you money).

 - Electronics with lithium batteries included.
 Sports massage guns and cell phones are recent examples of misidentified hazmat products.